Covid-19 coronavirus: Brief escape from Auckland managed isolation hotel

+His escape only lasted 100 metres but a man who escaped from an Auckland isolation hotel today is now facing a criminal charge.

-A traveller who has only spent one day in managed isolation has briefly absconded from a hotel - this time in central Auckland.
+The traveller - who had only spent one day in managed isolation - briefly absconded from a hotel in central Auckland today.

 The 32-year-old fled from the Crowne Plaza at about 1pm today - but was apprehended by police after only making it 100 metres from the hotel, which is on Albert St.

-"Defence Force staff verbally challenged the man as he attempted to follow them out a gate, claiming he was a worker.
-When asked for identification he allegedly refused, and exited onto Albert St," Air Commodore Darryn Webb said.
+Earlier, Air Commodore Darryn Webb said: "Defence Force staff verbally challenged the man as he attempted to follow them out a gate, claiming he was a worker.
+When asked for identification he allegedly refused, and exited onto Albert St.

 "[Aviation Security] and Police were immediately alerted, and two Defence Force staff followed the man down Albert St, maintaining a safe distance while doing so until a police officer arrived.
 The officer was wearing a mask and gloves," Webb said.